 Of course, the hair cut is an essential part of Jean Seberg’s look as well as the stripey tees.
 The hair is cut classically short and the make-up is immaculate but minimal.
 Perfectly groomed eyebrows are essential, as are beautifully made up eyes with top-heavy lashes and full lips.
 It’s a tricky look to pull off.
 It looks easy enough, but we’re talking less is more here, with make-up you can still see but is expertly applied.
 Lips are preferably red.

 Stripes are a must

-The stripey tee is a must and long sleeves are even better, with a wide neckline that can slope off the shoulder matched with cut off or rolled up denim jeans.
+The stripey tee is a must for the Jean Seberg look and long sleeves are even better, with a wide neckline that can slope off the shoulder matched with cut off or rolled up denim jeans.
 Capri pants are great with over-size cable knit sweaters, and chunky cardigans look good with black skinny Capri pants and a beige vest underneath.